-In a 2016 paper, David Fletcher and Mustafa Sarkar propose a mental fortitude training program to develop resilience and sustained success.
+Fletcher and Sarkar (2016) propose a mental fortitude training program to develop resilience and sustained success.
 Based on work with Olympic athletes, it became clear that extreme physical challenges lead to positive behavioral change and psychological toughening (Fletcher & Sarkar, 2016).

-And yet, you don’t need to be an elite athlete to see the benefits.
-Amateurs, following a six-month training regime for a first triathlon, significantly improved their mental toughness (Marshall et al., 2017)
+You don’t need to be an elite athlete to see the benefits.
+Following a six-month training regime for a first triathlon, amateurs significantly improved their mental toughness (Marshall et al., 2017).

-The aphorism, “what doesn’t break me, makes me stronger,” may be an accurate one.
+The aphorism “what doesn’t break me, makes me stronger” may be accurate.

-Regular exercise—pushing beyond one’s comfort limits—can transform a mindset, lead to growth, and enhanced resilience across multiple domains.
+Regular exercise, pushing beyond one’s comfort limits, can transform a person’s mindset, lead to growth, and enhance resilience across multiple domains.

-Motivation—according to psychologists—is what maintains, sustains, directs, and channels your behavior over time (Ryan & Deci, 2018).
-In sport, motivation is seen as crucial to successful performance and helps an athlete maintain focus, energizing their performance, and directing their actions.
-Within the workplace, it creates a drive to deliver more, become better, and to overcome the challenges set.
+Motivation is what maintains, sustains, directs, and channels your behavior over time (Ryan & Deci, 2018).
+In sports, motivation is seen as crucial to successful performance and helps an athlete maintain focus, energizes their performance, and directs their actions.
+Within the workplace, it creates a drive to deliver more, become better, and overcome challenges.

-The Self-Determination Theory of Motivation (SDT), proposed by Ryan and Deci, focuses on people’s inherent growth tendencies and innate psychological needs.
-It suggests that humans have an evolved propensity to realize their human capacities and attain healthy mental, social, and behavioral functioning.
+The Self-Determination Theory of Motivation (Ryan & Deci, 2018) focuses on people’s inherent growth tendencies and innate psychological needs.
+It suggests that humans have an evolved propensity to realize their capacities and attain healthy mental, social, and behavioral functioning.

-Indeed, according to research, you are better able to respond to stress when you are motivated to perform an activity for its own sake—known as intrinsic motivation—rather than for external rewards (Weinstein et al., 2011).
+Indeed, you are better able to respond to stress when you are motivated to perform an activity for its own sake – known as intrinsic motivation – rather than for external rewards (Weinstein & Ryan, 2011).

 If you want to become resilient, find something that motivates you.

-Organizations must create environments that nourish an employee’s need to feel connected to what they are doing and with who they work.
-They must be given the tools and skills to become good at their job, and yet maintain their autonomy in decision-making.
+Organizations must create environments that nourish employees’ need to feel connected to what they are doing and with whom they work.
+They must be given the tools and skills to become good at their job and maintain their autonomy in decision making.

 A Take-Home Message

-“Merely surviving is not enough to succeed at the highest levels; humans must thrive on the pressure,” says David Fletcher and Mustafa Sarkar, in the Journal of Sport Psychology in Action (Fletcher & Sarkar, 2016).
+“Merely surviving is not enough to succeed at the highest levels; humans must thrive on the pressure” (Fletcher & Sarkar, 2016).

 In work, seek out activities that feed your basic psychological needs.
 Find new tasks and opportunities to increase your sense of autonomy, strengthen your relationships with people you work with, and increase competence through experience and learning.

-Outside of work, build resilience in an environment that you are passionate about, and motivated to overcome challenges in, then identify strengths and skills and re-use elsewhere.
+Outside of work, build resilience in an environment that you are passionate about and motivated to overcome challenges in, then identify strengths and skills for re-use elsewhere.